Low flying

 Scheduled Local Training Sorties

-The Scheduled Local Training Sorties documents (PDFs), for RAF Brize Norton, JADTEU, Keevil, Little Rissington, Abingdon, Weston on the Green, Farmoor and South Cerney are updated regularly and made available for your convenience.
+The Scheduled Local Training Sorties documents (PDFs), for RAF Brize Norton, JADTEU, Little Rissington, Abingdon, Weston on the Green, Farmoor and South Cerney are updated regularly and made available for your convenience.

 Please note RAF Brize Norton is an operational airfield.
 While we are committed to minimising disturbance and informing the local community, there are times when, due to operational, security or engineering reasons, we are unable to give prior notice of airfield activity outside of normal working hours, however, we strive to keep this to a minimum.